Individuals, and Businesses, Organizations, and Religious Groups who have endorsed

 We cannot build our society, nurture our children, inspire our youth, or improve our communities by investing in apocalyptic nightmares.

-At Los Alamos National Laboratory (LANL), plutonium warhead core (“pit”) production began in 2025 with one pit and is expected to ramp up through the late 2020s long before any “need” related to maintaining current US nuclear weapons.
+At Los Alamos National Laboratory (LANL), plutonium warhead core (“pit”) production began in 2025 with one pit and is expected to ramp up through the late 2020s long before there is any “need” related to maintaining current US nuclear weapons.
 LANL’s pit production program is required only for producing new warheads as soon as possible, not for maintaining any old ones.

 Plans for plutonium warhead core (“pit”) production at Los Alamos National Laboratory (LANL) collapsed in 2012, in no small part due to litigation by this organization.
 But the danger is back.
 The National Nuclear Security Administration (NNSA) is now planning a vast expansion of LANL’s nuclear weapons programs, especially pit production.
 LANL is gearing up for round-the-clock pit production, involving thousands of additional radiation workers and support staff.
 Under this plan – the full scope of which has not been made public.
 LANL would become a new, mid-sized “Rocky Flats Plant.”
 Other LANL nuclear weapons missions are also slated to expand dramatically, along with nuclear waste production and shipping.
 This is a form of “development” we cannot afford or allow.